| Contents Users of fire alarm

 weekends and holidays.
 Once contacted, the engineer will attend site as

 soon as possible to resolve your problem.
+It is important to ensure

 that you know where the emergency number is kept.
 Your fire alarm